 Most queries require a MapReduce phase on both Riak and IndexedHBase.
 Figure 2-29 shows the evaluation time for several of them.
 An obvious trend is that Riak is faster on queries involving a smaller number of related tweets, but IndexedHBase is significantly faster on queries involving a larger number of related tweets and results.
 Figure 2-30 lists the results sizes for two of the queries.
 The other queries have a similar pattern.

 The main reason for the observed performance difference is the characteristics of the MapReduce framework on these two platforms.
 IndexedHBase relies on Hadoop MapReduce, which is designed for fault tolerant parallel processing of large batches of data.
 It implements the full semantics of the MapReduce computing model and applies a comprehensive initialization process for setting up the runtime environment on the worker nodes.
 Hadoop MapReduce uses disks on worker nodes to save intermediate data and does grouping and sorting before passing them to reducers.
-A job can be configured to use zero or multiple reducers.
+A job can be configured to handle zero or multiple reducers.
 Since most social media queries use time windows at the level of weeks or months, IndexedHBase can handle these long time period queries well.